PETER & DONNA THOMAS

 Being a book artist is more than just making books; its living and breathing them.
 Its about becoming so involved with the subject matter that the physical attributes of the book reveal themselves.
 Its about listening to the materials invoke the proper text.
 Its about loving those materials and knowing them so well that we feel their desire to be used in the book we are making.
 We didnt begin our artistic careers planning to be artists of the book.
 It was more a case of being called, inspired with the desire to make a Good Book: one that, through the materials, in the text, and by the visual and tactile impact, will move the viewer from the everyday to a new place, a place that stirs the soul.

-Years ago I had a burning desire to see our books recognized as art and held in museum collections, but now I see the library as the book's "museum" and take great pleasure in finding them housed there.
-I think a successful artist book will be just as satisfying to see in a glass case as to hold and read.
-The book's exterior (binding) needs to be like a painting (by this I mean a stand alone aesthetic experience) so that when a visitor can only see the outside they will still leave with aesthetic satisfaction.
-But the book's interior also has to be like a painting (by this I also mean a stand alone aesthetic experience) so that when the visitor views it (even if only behind glass) they leave with aesthetic satisfaction.
-And added to that when the visitor has time to view or read the book, the content, the text, must give another layer of aesthetic satisfaction.
-In the finest of artists' book, a thing I call the "Mona Lisa of the Aritsts' Book" these three elements all work together seamlessly so that when the viewer sees the outside they say "Wow!", and when the look at the inside they say "Wow, Ohh!", and when the hold the book and read it they say, "Wow, Ohh, my God!"
-Well they would say something like that anyways...
+I see the library as the book's "museum" and take great pleasure in finding our books held in library collections.
+It is my belief that to be really successful, an artists' book must be just as satisfying to view in a glass case as it is to hold and read.
+The book's exterior (binding) needs to be like a sculpture (by this I mean a stand alone aesthetic experience) so that even if a viewer can only see the binding they will still find aesthetic satisfaction.
+And the book's interior also has to be like a painting (by this I also mean a stand alone aesthetic experience) so that when a viewer looks at it (even if only behind glass) they will find aesthetic satisfaction.
+Finally, to be really successful, a book must have meaningful content, so that when a viewer has the opportunity to explore the text and illustration, they will find another layer of aesthetic satisfaction.
+In the finest of artists' book, a thing I like to call the "Mona Lisa of the Aritsts' Book" these three elements (structure, visual content and literary content) will all work together seamlessly so that the viewer will find asthetic satisfaction on every level.

 For those of you who are new to our work; Donna does the illustrative art work for our books.